 You can post a job description, have people bid on the work, negotiate on price, and look at previous ratings and work history before settling on either a contract rate, or a pay-per hour agreement.

-Generally, money is escrowed (or held) by each of the websites and they release the payment to the worker when the work is complete (skimming a neat profit at the same time – typically 10-15% of money that changes hands).
+Generally, money is held by each of the websites in an escrow account, and they release the payment to the worker when the work is complete (skimming a neat profit at the same time – typically 10-15% of the money that changes hands).

 The added flexibility of having to hire staff only when you need them is another reason why many businesses are turning to online outsourcing.
 You also can get access to top quality people at a much lower rate than if you were hiring in your own country and the cost savings can be very significant.